esnitkin914/Comparative_Genomics/day2_morning/README.md

 Using abacas and ACT to compare VRE/VSE genome
 ----------------------------------------------

 Now that we learned how ACT can be used to explore and compare genome organization and differences, try comparing VSE_ERR374928_contigs.fasta, a Vancomycin-susceptible Enterococcus against a Vancomycin-resistant Enterococcus reference genome Efaecium_Aus0085.fasta that are placed in VRE_vanB_comparison folder under day2_morn directory.

 The relevant reference genbank file that can be used in ACT is Efaecium_Aus0085.gbf.

+Fo this exercise, you will use abacas to order VSE_ERR374928_contigs.fasta against the reference genome Efaecium_Aus0085.fasta and then use the relevant ordered.crunch and ordered.fasta files along with Efaecium_Aus0085.gbf for ACT visualization.

 Genome Annotation
 -----------------